otahi/pacproxy/README.md

 Pacproxy provides http/https proxy routed with proxy.pac.

-**:warning:Now Pacproxy is very early stage, so it will have big change.**
+**:warning:Now Pacproxy is very early stage, so it might have big change.**

 ## Installation